-From time to time, the several underwriters or their affiliates have performed and are performing investment banking and advisory services for, and have provided and are providing general financing and banking services to, UAL and United and their affiliates.
-In particular, affiliates of BNP Paribas Securities Corp., Citigroup Global Markets Inc. ("Citigroup"), Credit Agricole Securities (USA) Inc. and Morgan Stanley & Co.
-LLC, are liquidity facility providers to United and an affiliate of Citigroup will act as the Depositary in connection with this Offering.
+From time to time, the several Underwriters or their affiliates have performed and are performing investment banking and advisory services for, and have provided and are providing general financing and banking services to, UAL, United and their affiliates.
+In particular, (i) affiliates of Morgan Stanley & Co.
+LLC, (ii) Goldman, Sachs & Co., (iii) affiliates of Citigroup Global Markets Inc. and (iv) BNP Paribas Securities Corp. or its affiliate serve as counterparties to certain fuel hedging arrangements with United.
 Affiliates of each of the Underwriters are lenders to UAL and/or United.
+Affiliates of Morgan Stanley & Co.
+LLC, Citigroup Global Markets Inc., Credit Agricole Securities (USA) Inc. and BNP Paribas Securities Corp. are liquidity facility providers to United.

 In addition, in the ordinary course of their various business activities, the Underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and/or instruments of United.
 The Underwriters and their respective affiliates that have a lending relationship with United may hedge their credit exposure to United.
 Such Underwriters and their affiliates may hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in United's securities, including potentially the Certificates offered hereby.
 Any such short positions could adversely affect future trading prices of the Certificates offered hereby.
-The Underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.
+The Underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may at any time hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.

-United expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the business day following the date hereof (this settlement cycle being referred to as T+ ).
-Under Rule 15c6-1 of the Commission under the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to the trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Certificates on a day prior to the second business day before the date of initial delivery of the Certificates will be required, by virtue of the fact that the Certificates initially will settle on a delayed basis, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.
+United expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the fifth business day following the date hereof (this settlement cycle being referred to as T+5).
+Under Rule 15c6-1 of the Commission under the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to the trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade Certificates on a day prior to the third business day before the date of initial delivery of the Certificates will be required, by virtue of the fact that the Certificates initially will settle on a delayed basis, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.